mode/mode_results_python/README.md

 # mode_results_python
-This script allows users to download PDF's from email shared reports that include PDF
+This script allows users to access Mode result sets via a REST API

 # Steps to use this script: